CiaranMoran27/Testing/Project/README.md

   Petal length samples shows the highest deviation from the mean.
 Sepal width samples show the lowest deviation from the mean.<br/>

 - **Min / Max range:**<br/>
   Overlap between dimensional attributes exists.<br/>
-  Setosa species generally has the smallest features while Virginica species tends to have largest features.
+  Setosa species generally has the smallest features while Virginica species tends to have largest features. <br/>

 - **Median (50th percentile) and Mean comparison:**<br/>
-  Sepal length and sepal width have the lowest difference between their median and mean values which indicates that these attributes have a distribution that closer fits the bell curve / guassian distribution when compared to that of petal length and petal width.
-This observation was made because when data is distriubted in a "normal" manner the mean and median values are equal, however when the data skewed the mean defiates from the mode[Dan 2020].<br/>
+  Sepal length and sepal width have the lowest difference between their median (50th percentile) and mean values which indicates that these attributes have a distribution that closer fits the bell curve / guassian distribution when compared to that of petal length and petal width.
+This observation was confirmed by referencing back to the histograms (see figure X). <br/>

 <br/>

 __Boxplot Analysis:__ <br/>
-In addition to the analyis already performed considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
+In addition to the analyis already performed it was considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
 The boxplot came to mind as a suitable plotting method as it displays the data distribution in a standardized way and yields information on the symmetry and outliers in the dataset (see figure X).

 <br/>